 On paper, the Arab world has for the most part achieved universal energy access.
 Charts of electricity access in the region show a steady upward slope that is now plateauing.
 As of 2016, 88.8% of the region’s population is recorded as having access to electricity; this figure rises to 96.7% for urban populations and drops to 78.7% for rural populations.

-When we dig into individual countries, we find that it is a few outliers with dismally low access – Djibouti, Somalia, Sudan and Mauritania – that stand out from the 99% to 100% access rates recorded across almost all other urban and rural Arab populations.
+When we dig into individual countries, we find that it is a few outliers with dismally low access to energy – Djibouti, Somalia, Sudan and Mauritania – that stand out from the 99% to 100% energy access rates recorded across almost all other urban and rural Arab populations.

 Everyday energy gaps

 But even in these areas that have recorded near-universal energy access, we see images of populations – both urban and rural, but often poor – struggling to secure energy.
 In unplanned Cairo districts, for example, we find that a combination of infrastructural and financial limitations drives some to pursue alternative, and often dangerous and unhealthy, practices to secure energy.
 Families, often mothers, may heat water over a kerosene lamp, a gas tank, or even a makeshift fire for basic cleaning and bathing purposes.

 In Beirut, the humming of generators takes over for up to 13 hours a day, as rolling blackouts are common.
 In Gaza, electricity is available for an average of four hours per day.
 In Syrian refugee camps, incidents of accidents caused by fires or kerosene lamps, used for lighting and heating, make headlines.